Dogma (film): Box office

 Dogma was the third-highest-grossing film in its opening weekend, behind The Bone Collector and Pokémon: The First Movie, grossing $8.7 million.
-The film grossed a domestic total of $30.7 million from a $10 million budget.
+The film grossed a domestic total of $31.6 million from a $10 million budget.
 It remains the highest-grossing film in Smith's View Askewniverse series.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 67% based on 127 reviews, with an average rating of 6.25/10.
+On Rotten Tomatoes, Dogma has an approval rating of 71% based on 146 reviews, with an average rating of 6.4/10.
 The site's critical consensus reads, "Provocative and audacious, Dogma is an uneven but thoughtful religious satire that's both respectful and irreverent."
 On Metacritic, the film received a score of 62 out of 100, based on 36 critics, indicating "generally favorable reviews".
 Roger Ebert of the Chicago Sun-Times awarded the film three-and-a-half stars (out of four).

 Some religious groups—in particular the activist Catholic League—denounced the film as blasphemous.
 Other groups staged protests outside theaters screening the film.
 Director Kevin Smith himself attended one of these protests, pretending to be opposed to the movie.
 Roger Ebert noted that no official objection came from the Catholic Church itself.
 "We are actually free in this country to disagree about religion," Ebert wrote, "and blasphemy is not a crime."

 Accolades

-The film was screened, but was not entered in competition, at the 1999 Cannes Film Festival.